Social Media Reporting

 3. Set Your Cadence

 How often you create a social media report depends on your position and the outcome of steps one and two.
 As a general best practice, social media professionals should share reports within the team on a weekly or monthly basis to understand how their efforts are paying off and adjust the social marketing strategy accordingly.
-At the senior level, sharing reports once per quarter or yearly should suffice.
-It can also be beneficial to report on the progress of individual campaigns, particularly if an aspect of a campaign is different from your usual content or schedule.

 4. Source Your Data

-Every social channel has its own version of native analytics, including Instagram, Facebook, Pinterest, YouTube and TikTok.
-You can find all the data you need within each of these apps.
-Alternatively, there are several social media analytics tools that can save you time and aggregate important information for you.
+Every social channel has its own version of native analytics, including Instagram, Facebook, Pinterest, YouTube, X, and TikTok.
+Alternatively, if you need more robust reporting insights or a longer data retention window, several social media analytics tools and influencer analytics tools can save you time and aggregate important information for you.
 Dash Social's Instagram and Pinterest Insights, for example, give you a complete snapshot of your stats with an easy-to-download CSV or PDF.
-You can filter, sort and dig deep into the numbers for a perfectly organized, accurate report.
+You can filter, sort, and dig deep into the numbers for a perfectly organized, accurate report.

 5. Action Items

 Once you gather your data, you’ll have a better picture of what direction to take your strategy.
 You should outline this in your social media report accordingly.
 Be as thorough as possible so your audience has proper expectations for what will occur between now and your next report.
-What successes will you build on and what will you change to reach your goals?
+What successes will you build on, and what will you change to reach your goals?

-Include recommendations, dates and timelines whenever possible.
-Your reporting efforts are all about providing evidence to those who need it that your work is important, effective and valuable.
+Include recommendations, dates, and timelines whenever possible.
+Your reporting efforts are all about providing evidence to those who need it that your work is important, effective, and valuable.

 Social Media Reporting Types and Expert Examples